September 11, 1946 to September 30, 1980

 On April 4th, 1961 the company’s name changed to Seaboard World Airlines.

-From its very first revenue flight, Seaboard pioneered the transporting of animals across oceans -- voyages heretofore made by ship.
-Carried from India, as well as the Philippines, were thousands of monkeys for research that led to the Salk vaccine, and an end to the scourge of polio that so terrorized Americans during the 1940’s and 50’s.
-Animals of every description became Seaboard passengers -- quite literally from mice to the very first elephants to ever ride in an airplane.
+From its very first revenue flight, Seaboard pioneered the transporting of animals across oceans; voyages heretofore made by ship.
+Carried from India, as well as the Philippines, were thousands of monkeys for research that led to the Salk vaccine, and an end to the scourge of polio that so terrorized Americans during the 1940s and 50s.
+Animals of every description became Seaboard passengers—quite literally from mice to the very first elephants to ever ride in an airplane.
+One early flight transported 133 animals, including 6 baby elephants, from Singapore and Bangkok to New York.
 Seaboard introduced the world to charter shipments of livestock which could, for example, in a matter of hours, transplant a valuable heard of dairy cows from Wisconsin to the Persian Gulf.
-This photo shows cows being loaded on a DC-4 in the early days.
+This photo shows cows being loaded on a DC‑4 in the early days.
 We also carried many of the world’s most famous and valuable racehorses.

 In August 1961, the first of 6 brand new Canadair CL-44D "Swing-Tails" was placed in service.
 This unique airplane, in whose design Seaboard engineers had a hand, was the first modern airliner designed solely to carry freight.
 This turbine-powered "prop-jet" boasted a payload of 65,000 pounds, and could handle a single piece of freight 85 feet long.

-By 1962, the Connies were gone, and Seaboard became an all-turbine powered airline, operating across both oceans from London to Saigon.
-Within a few years, increased profits from a now all-turbine fleet allowed the company to expand and refurbish Building 178 and build a new Cargo Terminal and Operations Center on the airport which itself had recently changed its name to John F. Kennedy International.
+By 1962, the Connies were gone, and Seaboard became an all-turbine-powered airline, operating across both oceans from London to Saigon.
+Within a few years, increased profits from a now all-turbine fleet allowed the company to expand and refurbish its headquarters, Building 178, to which Seaboard had moved its corporate offices from 80 Broad Street, New York City, and to build a new Cargo Terminal and Operations Center (Building 260) on the airport which itself had recently changed its name to John F. Kennedy International Airport.

 In August 1974, Seaboard’s first 747 freighter entered service.
 On Jan.
-26, 1975 a Seaboard 747 took off with a payload of 253,800 pounds -- the largest weight ever lifted off the ground in aviation history -- and carried it, non-stop, from New York to London.
+26, 1975 a Seaboard 747 took off with a payload of 253,800 pounds—the largest weight ever lifted off the ground in aviation history, and carried it, non-stop, from New York to London.
+On June 3, 1975, the first Seaboard B747F was exhibited at the Paris Air Show.
 On November 30, 1976, aircraft number N702SW set a world speed record from New York to Frankfurt in 5 hr.
 33 min.

 In 1978, Seaboard inaugurated its distinctive "Captain's Deck" service for military passengers aboard its fleet of 747 freighters.
 They served standard airline meals.
 The plan to extend the service to the general public with two classes of service ended with the merger.